huggingface/transformers/examples/research_projects/robust-speech-event/README.md

    * In `5.
 Configure your job` select **1** `GPU`.
    * Validate the info and Create the job.
 6. On the `AI Training Jobs` screen wait until the job's status changes from `Pending` to `Running`.
-7. Click `HTTP Access` and log in with the AI training user you've created earlier.
+7. Click `HTTP Access` from the Job's details page and log in with the AI training user you've created earlier.
 Once logged in, you can close the page and click `HTTP Access` to launch a JupyterLab notebook.
 8. Awesome, now you have a free GPU-enabled Jupyter instance!